 At Flagstaff Bone & Joint, our hip specialists understand that pain in the hip can make everyday tasks difficult.
 To consult with a hip doctor at Flagstaff Bone & Joint, please request an appointment online or call (928) 773-2280.
-We have locations in Flagstaff, Williams, Cottonwood, and Kingman-Hualapai Mountain to best accommodate your needs.
+We have locations in Flagstaff, Cottonwood, and Kingman-Hualapai Mountain to best accommodate your needs.

 Why choose Flagstaff Bone & Joint?

 Our hip doctor and surgeon at Flagstaff Bone & Joint have completed additional training specifically in the hip.
 With this advanced training, Dr. Kevin O'Donnell and Dr. Amber Randall have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.